Freetime Beer Co.

 My responsibilities include:

-Financial, Project Management, Marketing, Email Campaigns & Bar tending Festivals
+Financials, Project Management, Marketing, Email Campaigns & Bartending Festivals

 Design Services